Gut Repair 101

 What is "gut repair?"

-Most importantly, gut repair is not an all-or-nothing process.
 We don't flip a switch overnight.
-We take a gradual approach that fits your lifestyle.
+We take a gradual approach that fits with your lifestyle.

 Ready to stop guessing?
 Book a free discovery call to share your story with me and to see how I can help you.

-When you think of gut issues, you may think about obvious digestive symptoms.
-These absolutely matter.
-If eating a salad makes you so bloated you look pregnant, or you experience acid reflux or irregular bowel movements, those are specific, nagging signals your body is sending you.
+If eating a salad makes you bloated, or you experience acid reflux or irregular bowel movements, these are specific, nagging signals your body is sending you.

 But the gut is connected to many systems in your body.
-So symptoms can show up in many other ways.
+Sometimes gut imbalances show up in other ways.

 "Silent" signals